tresata/hackathon2016/README.md

 ## Data

-You can find the data on HDFS in the /data folder, which contains the full data set with/without headers, as well as a 1% sample by customer (so all transactions for 1% of customers) with/without headers.
+You can find the data on HDFS in the /data folder, which contains the full data set with/without headers, as well as a 1% sample with/without headers.

     /data/